bhavikbhagwani/groupprojectG30/README.md

         make flake8         make pylint

-After running 'make test' or 'make coverage', a html file will be created which you can open with your browser to have a better visualization of the code coverage
+After running 'make test' or 'make coverage', a htmlcov/ folder will be created with html files that you can open with your browser to have a better visualization of the code coverage

 ## DOCUMENTATION